Durability vs Performance: The Tactical Tradeoff

-In tactical populations, the goal isn’t just to perform well for a week or a test cycle.
-The goal is to stay operational for months or years under stress.
-That creates a constant tension between two competing priorities:
+For tactical athletes, the durability–performance tradeoff is the tension that quietly decides careers.
+The goal was never just to perform well for a week or a test cycle, it's to stay operational, healthy, and available for months or years under stress.
+Chasing peak output and building a body that can absorb hard training year-round pull against each other, creating a constant tension between two competing priorities:

 Short-term performance gains